-Testing the assumption that the pursuit of telos in an activity can be undermined by the presence of more instrumental motives was our aim when we embarked, some years ago, on a study that assessed the long-term impact of different types of motives on outcomes in a real-world setting.
+The West Point study.
+Testing the assumption that the pursuit of telos in an activity can be undermined by the presence of more instrumental motives was our aim when we embarked on a study that assessed the long-term impact of different types of motives on outcomes in a real-world setting.
 We wanted to find a setting in which both internal and instrumental motives were possible, and where the outcomes at stake were of great significance to the lives of participants and to the wider world as well.
-And so we studied West Point cadets, chosen because they voluntarily undertake a grueling 9-year commitment when they matriculate at the United States Military Academy at West Point (Wrzesniewski et al., 2014).
+And so we studied West Point cadets, chosen because they voluntarily undertake a grueling nine-year commitment when they matriculate at the United States Military Academy at West Point (Wrzesniewski et al., 2014).
 West Point has traditionally been the preeminent training ground for military leadership in the United States.
-After 4 years of undergraduate and military leadership education, involving a difficult physical component, graduates of West Point become commissioned military officerssecond lieutenants-with a 5-year commitment of military service.
+After four years of undergraduate and military leadership education, involving a difficult physical component, graduates of West Point become commissioned military officers - second lieutenants - with a five-year commitment of military service.
 It is a significant undertaking, and one that requires a great deal of motivation and effort.
 It was the structure of the motivation of cadets, and their impact on the outcomes the cadets experienced, to which we turned our attention.

-While one might expect that all West Point cadets matriculate out of a motivation to serve their country as military leaders-an internal motive, impossible to separate from the activity itself-it is also true that a West Point education and military officership can yield better career opportunities later -an instrumental motive.
+While one might expect that all West Point cadets matriculate out of a motivation to serve their country as military leaders - an internal motive, impossible to separate from the activity itself - it is also true that a West Point education and military officership can yield better career opportunities later an instrumental motive.
 We followed 10,238 West Point cadets from ten consecutive entering classes for periods of up to 14 years to learn what happens to them as a function of their original motives to attend.
 The strength of their various motives was measured twice upon entry to West Point, and fell into categories reflecting internal and instrumental motives, among other types.
-We found that for key educational and career outcomes, those with stronger internal motives, who were there because they deeply desired training as a military leader who would serve the country, were more likely to graduate from West Point and become commissioned officers, to be identified as eligible for early promotion in their first 5 years as a military officer, and to remain in the military up to 6 years (the end of the window we measured) after their commitment to the country was fulfilled.
+We found that for key educational and career outcomes, those with stronger internal motives, who were there because they deeply desired training as military leaders who would serve the country, were more likely to graduate from West Point and become commissioned officers, to be identified as eligible for early promotion in their first five years as a military officer, and to remain in the military up to six years (the end of the window we measured) after their commitment to the country was fulfilled.
 In contrast, those with stronger instrumental motives were less likely to be identified as eligible for early promotion or to remain after their mandatory military service period was up.

 Most striking, however, were our findings regarding the combined effects of internal and instrumental motives.
-For every outcome-graduation, early promotion eligibility, and remaining in the military-instrumental motives weakened the positive effects of internal motives.
-The undermining of internal motives by instrumental motives significantly hurt cadets' chances of ever graduating from West Point and becoming military officers.
-Even when cadets who had successfully become military officers were internally motivated, the mere presence of instrumental motives made consideration for early promotion and the likelihood of staying in the military less probable.
-While our results could be interpreted to mean that internal motives can help to dampen the negative effects of instrumental motives, the story here is clear-salient instrumental motives, either on their own or in combination with internal motives, harm individual and institutional outcomes.
+For every outcome - graduation, early promotion eligibility, and remaining in the military - instrumental motives weakened the positive effects of internal motives.2 The undermining of internal motives by instrumental motives significantly hurt cadets' chances of ever graduating from West Point and becoming military officers.
+Even when cadets